-Students meeting the following criteria can be directly admitted to the EE major:
+Incoming freshmen meeting the following criteria can be directly admitted to the EE or CE major:

 Indirect Admission and the Pre-Major Process

-Students should designate their major as: “Pre-Electrical Engineering.”
+- Students should meet with an advisor to declare a “Pre-Electrical Engineering” or “Pre-Computer Engineering” designation.
 Pre-majors will be eligible to enroll in all of the courses required to apply for major status.

 To apply for major status, pre-major students must take the following courses and meet the following expectations:

 - Classes may only be retaken one time.
 If a class is taken a third time, only the second grade will be used in calculating the pre-major GPA.